How can someone blow the whistle on pharmaceutical fraud?

 If the pharmaceutical company induces or encourages off-label uses in their marketing or promotional materials or sales methods, that may give rise to a violation of the False Claims Act.
 Companies have engaged in off-label marketing by employing medical professionals to encourage other providers to adopt a product for off-label use (also known as “white-coat marketing”).
 Medical sales representatives have also instructed providers on how to code their claims and document medical records to support reimbursement for off-label use.

 Financial kickbacks to medical providers go hand-in-hand with off-label use and other common types of pharmaceutical fraud.
 By providing items of value to medical providers, pharmaceutical companies can generate lucrative prescriptions of their products regardless of whether they are safe or appropriate for the receiving patients.
-Although sometimes its just brazen with inducements of pay to play (prescribe), other times the kickbacks take much more subtle form.
+Although sometimes it’s just brazen with inducements of pay to play (prescribe), other times the kickbacks take a much more subtle form.

 Even outside of the pharmaceutical context, kickbacks are commonplace in the medical community.
 Read more about kickbacks in healthcare here.